alxtrnr/bongo-twisty/content/blog/Three Rs.md

 +++

 Sustainable behaviour.\
-The type of person that does (*insert activity*).
+Be the type of person that does (*insert activity*).

-Overdoing any activity will jeopardise that.\
+Do too much, you risk crashing out\
-Not every instance has to be full on.
+Not everything has to be full on.

+Time is finite.\
+Set limits.
+Prioritise.\
+Do the most important things first.

 Recognise and adapt to capacity.\
-Cut down for a day or two.
-Mitigate the risk of giving up.
+Notice how you are feeling.\
+Remember you need to...

 Rest.\
 Recover.\
 Restore.

+I got what needed to be done this afternoon.\
+Woop!
+Yeah!\
+Go me!